-In Calendar Year 2019 the official month-average U.S. Government’s South African rand-dollar exchange rate was R 14.58.
+In Calendar Year 2020 the official daily-average U.S. Government’s South African Rand-dollar exchange rate was Rand 16.44.

 The South African telecommunications sector boasts one of the continent’s most advanced telecommunications markets in terms of technologies deployed and services provided.
 The national fixed line operator is Telkom.

-There are four licensed cellular service providers: Vodacom, MTN, Cell C, and Telkom (8ta).
-All four mobile operators offer voice and data solutions to subscribers.
+Mobile There are six licensed cellular service providers: Vodacom, MTN, Cell C, Telkom, Rain, and Liquid Technologies.
+Vodacom, MTN, Cell C, and Telkom offer voice and data solutions to subscribers, while Rain focuses its business on data solutions and Liquid Technologies provides specialized mobile applications to enterprise clients.
 In up-market hotels and shopping centers, wi-fi is commonplace.

 South Africa boasts one of the most modern and extensive transport infrastructures on the African continent in terms of road, railway systems, airports, and seaports.

-There are three major international airports: OR Tambo International in Johannesburg, King Shaka International Airport in KwaZulu Natal, and Cape Town International Airport in Cape Town.
-Carriers that fly directly from the United States to South Africa are Delta Air Lines and South African Airways (SAA).
-In December 2019 United began flying a direct route from Newark International Airport to Cape Town.
+Air There are three major international airports: OR Tambo International in Johannesburg, King Shaka International Airport in KwaZulu Natal, and Cape Town International Airport in Cape Town.
+Carriers that fly directly from the United States to South Africa are Delta Air Lines and United Airlines.
 The Gautrain, high-speed train, runs from O.R.
 Tambo International to multiple destinations in the Gauteng Province including Sandton, Rosebank, and Pretoria, Station opening times and train intervals are detailed at https://www.gautrain.co.za.

 Major car rental groups represented include: